exonum/exonum-doc/src/advanced/service-testing.md

   Creates sandbox with `TimestampingService` and `ConfigUpdateService`

 - `recv`
-  Simulates receiving message by the node
+  Simulates receiving a message by the node

 - `send`
   Checks if a message has been sent by the node

 - `broadcast`
-  Checks if the node broadcasted the message
+  Checks if the node has broadcasted the message

 - `add_time`
-  Emulates the situation after the specified time (as a `std::time::Duration` struct).
+  Emulates the situation upon expiration of the specified time period (as a `std::time::Duration`struct).
 Is used for timeouts testing.

 - `a`
   Gets socket address of the validator with the specified number.